Documentation

 2. Semantic head invariant (Anderson p.
 23, Table 3.1 p.
 116): the lexical verb is always the semantic head, regardless of where inflection sits.

-3. Typed inflectional distribution: InflDistribution (from Morphology) records which MorphCategory values each element hosts.
+3. Typed inflectional distribution: InflDistribution (study-local) records which MorphCategory values each element hosts.

 Coverage #